-These ten children’s books demonstrate to kids the benefit of being courageous even in the most trying situations.
+These ten books demonstrate to kids the courage it takes to overcome adversity – even in the most trying situations.

 Courage is a tricky concept to teach kids.
 In fact, I wonder…is it even possible to teach children to be courageous?

 What is possible, however, is to share our values with our kids.
 And courage is certainly one of those values.
 We can demonstrate courage to our kids – even in small ways – like doing what’s right even when it’s difficult or standing up for someone who isn’t being treated well.

 Another way to share our values is through stories.
 Children soak up the messages shared in tales.
 And these messages are even more impressive and relatable when children are the central character.

 The books listed below are a collection of inspiring tales.

 One of my favorites on this list is the true story of Ruby Bridges who at a young age faced mobs of angry adults every morning for a year just for enrolling in an all-white school in the early 60s.
 Her poise and strength shine through in this historic tale.

 There’s also Clara Lemlich who, as a young immigrant to America, makes a name for herself as she leads fellow workers to demand better working conditions.